Rei-SwitchBot/faq/en-us/Video Doorbell.md

 2. Charge the doorbell for 6 hours with the provided Type-C charging cable and a 5V2A charger.
 The indicator will be red while charging and turn green when fully charged.
 If the indicator doesn't light up, try using another charger and Type-C cable to troubleshoot.

+---
+### Is It Possible to Configure Multiple Add-on Monitors for One SwitchBot Smart Video Doorbell?

+We regret to inform you that only one add-on monitor can be connected to the Smart Video Doorbell.